lxdlam/CP-Answers/README.md

 - Clang 4.0
 - GCC 6.3.0

-Also, there are some Python3 and Haskell source files,you can run them using Python 3.6.0 and GHC 8.1.2.
+Also, there are some Python3 and Haskell source files, you can run them using Python 3.6.0 and GHC 8.1.2.

-If you have some question, just open an issue.
+If you have a question, just open an issue.

 Hope these codes will help you.